vojha-code/BNeuralT/README.md

 ## Algorithm
 BNeuralT is a machine learning algorithm for learning from data.
 BNeuralT is applied three categories of learning problems in the examples given here: classification, regression and pattern recognition.
-The strngth oif algorithm is in its effeciency and robustness in producing low compplexity and high perfroaing models.
+The strength of algorithm is in its efficiency and robustness in producing low complexity and high performing models.

 ## Dependencies and configurations

-The BNeuralT algorithm is written in [Java version 8](https://java.com/en/download/) in Eclipse version 2020‑03 and has the following dependencises.
+The BNeuralT algorithm is written in [Java version 8](https://java.com/en/download/) in Eclipse version 2020‑03 and has the following dependencies.
   -The algorithm uses DenseMatrix64 of [EJML](http://ejml.org/wiki/index.php?title=Main_Page)
   - JSON object [json-simple-1.1](https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple/1.1.1) for saving trained models in json format.

-The MLP algorithm and python scripts is written in [Python 3.5](https://www.python.org/downloads/release/python-350/) and has the following dependencises.
+The MLP algorithm and python scripts is written in [Python 3.5](https://www.python.org/downloads/release/python-350/) and has the following dependencies.
   - [tensorflow 2.1](https://www.tensorflow.org/install)
   - [Keras 2.3](https://keras.io/)
   - [NumPy 1.17.5](https://numpy.org/)